Tips for planning a European rail trip on a budget

 Sleep on the train

-Sleeper trains are having a moment right now, with a host of new services starting up recently as travellers try to reduce their carbon footprint.
-Going to sleep in one destination and walking up in another is a really efficient way to travel long distances and make the most of your travel time.
-Plus you save money on a night’s accommodation.
+A host of new sleeper trains services have started up recently as travellers try to reduce their carbon footprint.
+Going to sleep in one destination and walking up in another is a really efficient way to cover long distances and save money on a night’s accommodation.

-Hofburg Palace buildings in Vienna on a European rail trip
+The Hofburg Palace in Vienna on a European rail trip on a budget

-More private but pricier are the compartments (cabins), which can be set up as either a single, double or triple room.
-They normally come with a washbasin but compartments on some routes also have their own en-suite shower and toilet – you can even get a double bed on some routes like the Caledonian Sleeper from London to Scotland.
+More private but pricier are compartments (cabins), which can be set up as a single, double or triple room.
+You can book the whole cabin or choose to share.
+They normally come with a washbasin but on some routes also have their own en-suite shower and toilet – you can even get a double bed on the Caledonian Sleeper from London to Scotland.

 Check out rail passes (but don’t assume they’ll be cheaper)